-Des Moines, as the capital city, provides unique opportunities for law students.
-Legislative and policy internships, public service, judicial externships, law firm clerkships and internships with private industry, there are many ways to explore your interests.
-The city is also being recognized in other ways across the nation, as it was recently ranked a Top 40 City in Buying Power for New Lawyers
+As a law student, the captial city of Des Moines provides unique opportunities.
+There are many ways to explore your interests, including legislative and policy internships, public service, judicial externships, law firm clerkships, and internships with private industry.
+Des Moines is also being recognized across the nation.
+The city was recently ranked a Top 40 City in Buying Power for New Lawyers

 by the National Association of Law Placement.
 Forbes

 named Des Moines the Best Place for Business and Careers

 in August 2013, the second time this decade